Bopified/ToyBattlesHQ/doc/setting_up.md

 **Username**: Database user (e.g., root)

-**PasswordEnvironmentName:** Name of the environment variable (not the actual password) that holds the DB password — this improves security
+**PasswordEnvironmentName:** Name of the environment variable (not the actual password) that holds the DB password

 ### [Website]
 Defines the API endpoint used for admin panel or external requests.